Ron is the founding pastor of a church in Harrisburg, PA. He is a graduate of Denver Seminary in Colorado.

-Lucifer was the most beautiful of angels, but his ego got out of place and he tried to elevate himself to God’s position.
+Lucifer was the most beautiful of angels, but his ego got out of place and he tried to elevate himself to God’s level.
 That’s how he became the devil.
 James 4:6 says that God actively resists the prideful, but gives grace to the humble.
-So, I must get my ego in order if I am to have a real relationship with Him.
+So, if I am to have a real relationship with Him, I must get my ego in order.

 Most ego-centric people don’t realize they are

 One of the greatest obstacles people with out-of-place egos face is that they are usually unaware that this is their issue.
 They really believe they are the normal ones, and it’s everyone else who has a problem.
 So, how can I know if my ego really has overstepped its proper bounds?

 5 Signs I May Have an Out-Of-Place Ego

 1. I habitually look at things mostly from the standpoint of how they affect me.